Introduction-to-Computer-Engineering/migrating-microbit-programming-from-blocks-to-javascript-babybeans/README.md

 ### v0.12
 **Note** My final project [file](finalproject.js)]
 A program that allows me to study spanish terms with my friends.
 Described in length in the goal section.
+The design of this project can be seen in this file  [file](final.png)].
+If button a is pressed, a new term is displayed until the the user reaches the end of the list.
+Each term is timed with use of the servo.
+If Button B is pressed, it adds points to the user's score and displays a led one at a time from right to left then goes down a row and goes right to left again until the led reaches the bottom right led.
+At that point, the microbit will reset because the user reached the desired number of correct answers.
+If the user presses both Button A and B at the same time, their score is sent to and displayed on another microbit.
+If the logo is tilted up, there will be one of two messages.
+Either it will say "Good job!" or "Keep it up!".
+If the logo is tilted down, the user will be taught one of two verbs.
+Whichever verb it is, the microbit  will display the meaning of the verb, it's stem, the ending, the first person conjugation, and the full verb itself.
+If the microbit is shaken, the score will be shown as a decimal, but then converted into binary and displayed as a binary number.

 ## Designs